-STILLWATER, Okla. — The attorney for a victim in the rape case of Stillwater High School student Jesse Butler has filed a motion to "enforce victim's constitutional rights" under Marsy's Law.
+STILLWATER, Okla. — The attorney for a victim in the rape case of Stillwater High School student Jesse Butler filed a motion to "enforce victim's constitutional rights" under Marsy's Law.

-"We filed a motion to enforce Marsy's Law and to set aside the (plea deal) and call for a corrective hearing." attorney Rachel Bussett told 2 News via Zoom on Dec.
+"We filed a motion to enforce Marsy's Law and to set aside the (plea deal) and call for a corrective hearing," attorney Rachel Bussett told 2 News via Zoom on Dec.
 10.

 "So when a victim comes forward to talk about what's happened to them, it's very important that they feel heard," she said.
 "And these young women feel silenced because they wanted to testify.
 They wanted to talk about what their experience was and what they went through."

-- WATCH: Full video interview with attorney >>>
+WATCH: Full video interview with attorney:

 "That was really the important thing that we looked at here when we started writing from beginning to end what happened and how it happened," Bussett said.
 "It's clear that Marcy's Law has not been complied with."

 "I'm not going to speculate on what the judge is going to do," the lawyer added.
-"I'm going to trust in the legal system that this judge is going to look at this with fresh eyes."
+"I'm going to trust in the legal system that this judge is going to look at this with fresh eyes.
+All victims need to know that the system is fair, and that nobody's getting a special deal."

 Stay in touch with us anytime, anywhere --